Broken Arrow, Oklahoma: Education

-Broken Arrow is served by Broken Arrow Public schools, Union Public Schools, Bixby public schools and Coweta public schools.
-Most of BA is served by BAPS while the northwestern part of town is Union Public Schools, far southwest part of town is Bixby Public Schools and the far southeastern part of town is Coweta Public Schools.
-The Coweta portion also includes large unincorporated tracts of land that may eventually be annexed into the city of Broken Arrow.
-Bixby, Union and Broken Arrow schools all operate at least one school in the city while the Coweta School District does not currently have any schools within the city limits.
+Broken Arrow is served by Broken Arrow Public Schools, Union Public Schools, and Bixby Public Schools.

+Within Tulsa County, most of the city is served by BAPS while the northwestern area of town is served by Union Public Schools, with a far southwest area in Bixby Public Schools.
+Areas of the city which extend into Wagoner County are zoned to BAPS.

 Colleges and universities

 Higher education in Broken Arrow is provided by Northeastern State University (Broken Arrow campus).
-The campus opened in 2001 and has an upperclassmen and graduate student population of 3,000.
+The campus opened in 2001 and has an upperclassmen and graduate student enrollment of approximately 3,000.

 Broken Arrow is also served by Tulsa Technology Center Broken Arrow Campus.
 Established in 1983, it has an enrollment of about 3,500 full- and part-time secondary and adult students.

 Broken Arrow is also home to Rhema Bible Training Center, established in 1974 by Kenneth E. Hagin; located on 110 acre, it has graduated over 40,000 alumni and has seven ministry concentrations.
 RBTC is currently led by Hagin's son, Kenneth W. Hagin.